CUSTOMER ANALYTICS2025-12-02

 Your promoters have already started spreading the word about how excellent your service or product is.

-The best word-of-mouth marketing generates $6 trillion of yearly consumer spending and is predicted to be responsible for 13% of customer sales.
+The best word-of-mouth marketing generates $6 trillion in annual consumer spending and is predicted to account for 13% of customer sales.

 Affiliate programmes can help with that.